Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Infant Nutrition

-The center supports breast-feeding and will work with families to coordinate with feeding schedules and provide a comfortable place to breast-feed at the center if you choose to do so.
+The center supports breast-feeding and will work with families to coordinate with feeding schedules and provide a comfortable place to breast-feed at the center.

 Cow’s milk will not be fed to infants younger than one year of age without written permission from a doctor.